martinflemingdev/crossplane-composition-kustomize-bug/readme.md

 ```bash
 kubectl kustomize overlays/map
 ```

+## For Reference

 The k8s deployment object array and map patches both work as expected and are included as working example references.

+Specifically, the array patch appends the field it is patching to the array item, instead of replacing the array item like in the crossplane composition example above.
 ```bash
 cd ..
 cd k8s-deployment-object